jupyter/nbconvert/docs/source/api/filters.rst

+.. highlight:: none

 Filters
 =======

-Filters are for use with the :class:`~nbconvert.exporters.TemplateExporter` exporter.
+Filters are for use with the `TemplateExporter` exporter.
 They provide a way for you transform notebook contents to a particular format depending on the template you are using.
-For example, when converting to HTML, you would want to use the :func:`~nbconvert.filters.ansi2html` function to convert ANSI colors (from e.g. a terminal traceback) to HTML colors.
+For example, when converting to HTML, you would want to use the `ansi2html()` function to convert ANSI colors (from e.g. a terminal traceback) to HTML colors.

 .. seealso::